Carre's Grammar School: Extra-curricular activities

-As of 2014, school clubs and societies include various language clubs, sport clubs, musical activities and many others.
-Students may participate in the Duke of Edinburgh's Award Scheme, beginning with the Bronze grade in year 10.
-Musical opportunities include participating in the school band and the choir, the guitar club and the Music Theory support group; the school band has performed at the Lincolnshire Show and music students have taken part in the Lincolnshire School's Prom in Skegness.
+As of 2026, school clubs and societies include various language clubs, sport clubs, musical activities and many others.
+Students may participate in the Duke of Edinburgh's Award Scheme, beginning with the Bronze grade in Year 9.
+Musical opportunities include participating in the school band and the choir; the school holds at least two concerts a year, and once a year hosts over 200 musicians from the local area who perform at the school.
+Sixth Formers can volunteer to be prefects, participate in the school's debate club and support fundraising work.

 In the past, Carre's has offered a range of clubs and societies, including ones for archaeology, aero-building, bird-watching, boxing, chess, cycling, drama, languages, geography, jazz and other music groups, a choir and orchestra, and student voice groups, like the student council.
 The first school play performed by the Dramatic Society was She Stoops to Conquer in 1938.
 Trips to see plays, a Play Reading Society and a new dramatic society were formed under the guidance of the English master A. D. Winterburn.
 In 1968, plays were performed jointly with Kesteven and Sleaford High School.
 At the end of World War I, a cadet corps as formed by one Captain Price and became part of the Army Cadet Corps under the War Office; attendance at weekly parades was compulsory for pupils over 13 in the 1920s.
 Most pupils took part in its activities in World War II, under the lead of the History teacher, Major W. H. T. Walker; this included athletics competitions, shooting practice and trips to camp sites.
 It disbanded in c.
 1963 when the two staff who ran it retired.

-Sixth Formers can apply to be prefects, who have responsibilities around the school under the supervision of staff.